Medvedev91/timeto.me/README.md

 **You can already use the app!**

-Right now, try playing with the app: start a new activity, create repeating tasks, checklists.
+Right now, try playing with the app: start a new activity, create repeating tasks, and checklists.
 You can rely on my examples.

 Then move on to advanced features.